pact-foundation/jest-pact/RELEASING.md

 `node scripts/release.ts tag --dry-run` prints the tag that would be pushed. `--debug` on either command prints every git and gh invocation.

-## One-time setup
+## What the workflow depends on

-- Grant the pact-foundation bot GitHub App access to this repository, with the Contents (write) and Pull requests (write) permissions the flow needs.
-The workflow reads `vars.PACT_FOUNDATION_BOT_APP_ID` and `secrets.PACT_FOUNDATION_BOT_PRIVATE_KEY`.
+- The pact-foundation bot GitHub App, installed on this repository with the Contents (write) and Pull requests (write) permissions, through the organisation-wide `vars.PACT_FOUNDATION_BOT_APP_ID` and `secrets.PACT_FOUNDATION_BOT_PRIVATE_KEY`.
-- Create the environments `release-pr` (used by the prepare and tag jobs) and `npm` (used by the publish job).
+- The `npm` environment, which the publish job runs in.
-- On npmjs.com, under the package's *Publishing access* settings, list a trusted publisher for `jest-pact`: repository `pact-foundation/jest-pact`, workflow `release.yml`.
-If the form's optional environment field is filled in, it must say `npm`.
-The publish step requests an OIDC token from GitHub and npm verifies it against that entry; no npm token is stored.
-This must be in place before the first release PR is merged: otherwise `tag` succeeds and `publish` fails at `npm publish`, leaving a tag with nothing on the registry.
+- The npm trusted publisher for `jest-pact`, bound to the workflow file `release.yml` and the environment `npm`.
+Renaming either breaks `npm publish`; no npm token is stored.

 ## If a stage fails